 The device is assigned directly to each student with the expectation it will be used throughout middle school.
 If a student moves to a different school within APS, he/she will take the iPad with them.
-At the end of 8th grade, or if a student leaves APS, he/she returns the iPad with all accessories (charger, cable & case) to the assigned teacher (social studies) or Instructional Technology Coordinator (ITC).
+At the end of 8th grade, or if a student leaves APS, he/she returns the iPad with all accessories (charger, cable & case) to the assigned teacher (social studies).

 Protecting the devices:

 The iPads come with sturdy cases that do a good job of protecting the device.
-Students are required to keep them in the APS issued case at all times. iPads out of the case or without screen covers will be confiscated.
-Students are to submit a Students Tech.
-Help request form or notify a teacher if any part of the case is broken.
-The original case may not be replaced with a Bluetooth keyboard case.
-Student parents may purchase a Bluetooth keyboard.
+Students are required to keep them in the APS issued case at all times.
+If a student colors or breaks their case, the family will be responsible for a replacement in line with the AUP.

 Students should be careful when putting their iPad in heavy backpacks.
 The weight of heavy books or other objects pressing against the iPad’s screen can break the screens.
 The iPad should always be placed on top with the screen facing inward preferably, against a hardback book.